Spectral Concentration at the Edge of Stability: Information Geometry of Kernel Associative Memory: Discussion

 \subsection{Implications for Deep Learning Generalization}

 The phenomenon of Spectral Concentration may offer broader insights into the generalization mechanics of over-parameterized neural networks.
-Recent studies in deep learning have reported a ``feature learning'' regime, often referred to as Neural Collapse~\cite{Papyan2020}, where the weight spectrum becomes low-rank to capture task-relevant structure.
+Recent studies report a ``feature learning'' regime, or Neural Collapse~\cite{Papyan2020}, where the weight spectrum becomes low-rank to capture task-relevant structure.
+Notably, Karakida et al.~\cite{Karakida2020, Karakida2021} demonstrated that deep neural networks inherently exhibit a pathological FIM spectrum dominated by outliers.
+Our findings suggest that KLR learning exploits this spectral pathology to stabilize memory.
 Our results provide a geometric explanation for this: the network minimizes the effective dimensionality (via the Fisher Information spectrum) to ensure robust inference (Dual Equilibrium), effectively performing a geometric Occam's razor.